redkite-labs/redkitecms-docs/book/add-custom-block.rst

 Well done!
 Your very first App-Bundle has been created!
 The App-Block just created is already usable.

-Don't forget to clear your cache for the **alcms environment** to have the App-Block working:
+Don't forget to clear your cache for the **rkcms environment** to have the App-Block working:

 .. code-block:: text

-    php app/console ca:c --env=alcms
+    php app/console ca:c --env=rkcms